Home Consular services Commitment that charge will be taken

 - A recent attestation from your employer proving that your work contract is still in effect

-As a general rule, a sponsor must have at least (these amounts are defined by the Immigration Office and are subject to regular indexations):
+As a general rule, a guarantor must have at least (these amounts are defined by the Immigration Office and are subject to regular indexations):